 Richard was born and raised in Limerick city centre and his parents owned the well-known Limerick singsong house ‘Erics’ for 42 years.

-He graduated from LIT with a marketing degree in 1991.
-He moved to New York where he lived for 15 years working with the likes of Cosmopolitan Magazine; Central Talent Booking, an agency that booked stars for a variety of shows including the David Letterman Show; and as store concierge for retailing giant Barneys.
+He graduated from Limerick with a marketing degree from Limerick Institute of Technology in 1991 and in 1992, he moved to New York where he lived for 15 years working with the likes of Cosmopolitan Magazine; Central Talent Booking, an agency that booked stars for a variety of shows including the David Letterman Show; and as store concierge for retailing giant Barneys.

-Richard has been producing photo shoots and large-scale events such as Limerick Pride 2008 for over a decade.
-He writes a weekly column in the Limerick Chronicle since 2010.
+Richard has been producing photo shoots and large-scale events for over a decade and he writes a weekly column in the Leader newspaper since 2010.
 He won an award at the Metro Éireann Media & Multicultural Awards 2011 for promoting multi-culturalism online and was named the Limerick Person of the Year in 2011.